postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 ### Team roles

-You can [assign](/docs/administration/managing-your-team/managing-your-team/) one or more role types to team members: **Admin**, **Billing**, and **Developer**.
-If you are on a [Postman Professional or Enterprise plan](https://www.postman.com/pricing), you will also have the option of assigning the **Community Manager** role.
-If you are on a Postman Enterprise plan, you will additionally have the option to assign the **Super Admin** role.
+You can [assign](/docs/administration/managing-your-team/managing-your-team/) one or more role types to your team members, based on the functions those team members require:

-Roles can be assigned based on the functions a team member requires:
+* **Admin**: Manages team members and team settings.
 * **Super Admin**: Manages everything within a team, including team settings, members, roles, and resources in [public, team, or private workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#changing-workspace-visibility).
-Team members with this role can perform all actions that Admin, Billing, Community Manager, and Developer roles can perform (Enterprise plans only).
+Team members with this role can perform all actions that Admin, Billing, Community Manager, and Developer roles can perform ([Enterprise plans only](https://www.postman.com/pricing)).
-* **Admin**: Manages team members and team settings.
 * **Billing**: Manages team plan and payments.
+Billing roles can be granted by a Super Admin or by a fellow team member with a billing role.
+If this is not possible, contact our [Support Center](https://support.postman.com/hc/en-us).
 * **Developer**: Has access to all team resources and workspaces.
-* **Community Manager**: Manages public visibility of workspaces and team profile (Professional and Enterprise plans only).
+* **Community Manager**: Manages the public visibility of workspaces and team profile ([Professional and Enterprise plans only](https://www.postman.com/pricing)).

 Each user must have at least one role attached to them, and can hold multiple roles simultaneously.
+Members with a Developer role consume a paid slot on the team, while those who have only Admin or Billing roles become Support Users and don’t consume paid slots.
+Your team can have two Support Users.

 Team roles provide high-level access control: